Carrauntoohil – Ireland’s Highest Mountain

 • A map and compass (or a reliable GPS app) are essential; the routes are not sign‑posted beyond the main trailheads.

 • No entry fee is charged and the mountain is open year‑round.
-Parking at Cronin’s Yard is free, though the space can fill quickly in summer.
+Parking is free at both Cronin’s Yard and the Hydro Track, but spaces are limited in high season.

 Guided options